TBrockster/favourite-language-finder/README.md

 I chose to use Sinatra as a framework, as it is very lightweight, and I think that suits this app.

+After setting up the basic framework, I decided to add links to the repos, to see how simple it is to change the code when using GraphQL and object mapping.

 ## Obstacles

 I struggled to test the methods that deal with the GraphQL response, and so I am relying on feature tests, using a live API call to my own GitHub profile, which will change as I continue to use it.